itskarelleh/animal-kingdom-database/README.md

 A web app allows users to search about animals and learn more about their classifications such as phylum, class, order, and more.

 ## Stack
-- Next.js
+- Next.js - Full-Stack
-- Tailwind.css
+- Tailwind - Utility CSS framework
-- Shadcn
+- Shadcn - Components using Tailwind CSS
+- PostgreSQL - SQL Database
-- Prisma
+- Prisma - ORM
-- GraphQL
+- GraphQL - API
-- TypeScript
+- TypeScript - Programming language

 ## Setting Up Locally